csaid/csaid.github.io/_posts/2020-01-10-optimizing-sample-sizes-in-ab-testing-part-I.md

 With that out of the way, let’s get started!

 ### Benefits of large samples
 The bigger your sample size, the more likely it is that you'll ship the right bucket.
-Since there is a gain to shipping the right bucket and a loss to shipping the wrong bucket, the averages benefit of the experiment is a probability-weighted average of these outcomes.
-We call this the _expected post-experiment lift_, $\hat{L}$, which we cover in more detail in Part II.
+Since there is a gain to shipping the right bucket and a loss to shipping the wrong bucket, the average benefit of the experiment is a probability-weighted average of these outcomes.
+We call this the _expected post-experiment lift_, $\hat{L}$, which increases with sample size.
+We'll cover this in more detail in Part II.

 ### Costs of large samples
 For most businesses, increasing your sample size requires you to run your experiment longer.
 This brings us to the main per-unit cost of experimentation: the forfeited benefits that could come from shipping the winning bucket earlier.
 In a fast moving startup, there's often good reason to accrue your wins as soon as possible.
 The advantage of shipping earlier can be quantified with a _discount rate_, which describes how much you value the near future over the distant future.
 If you have a high discount rate, it's critical to ship as soon as possible.
 If you have a low discount rate, you can afford to wait longer.
 This is described in more detail in Part III.